Which quartic double solids are rational?: From non-standard to standard conic bundles

 \subsection{Construction III}

 Suppose that $S$ is singular at exactly three points of the line $L_\xi$, namely $O_S$, $P_S$, and some other point $Q_S$ different from $O_S$ and $P_S$; in particular, this implies that $L_\xi$ is contained in $S$.
-This happens if and only if in equation~\eqref{eq:quartic-for-flops-details} one has~\mbox{$\alpha=0$}, and the linear forms $q_2^{(1)}(x,y)$ and $q_3^{(1)}(x,y)$ are proportional.
+Here the situation is described by case~(i) of Proposition~\ref{proposition:C6}.
+This happens if and only if in equation~\eqref{eq:quartic-for-flops-details} one has~\mbox{$\alpha=0$}, and the linear forms~$q_2^{(1)}(x,y)$ and $q_3^{(1)}(x,y)$ are proportional.
 In particular, we can assume that $q_2(x,y,z)$ is given by equation~\eqref{eq:quadric-II}.

 Denote by $P_0$ and $Q_0$ the preimages of the points $P_S$ and $Q_S$ on $X_0$.
 Note that $F_\xi$ is a smooth rational curve passing through $P_0$ and $Q_0$.
 The threefold $X_0$ has nodes at $P_0$ and~$Q_0$, and is smooth elsewhere along $F_\xi$.